hypervel/hypervel.org/docs/docs/http-tests.md

 ## Session / Authentication

-Laravel Hyperf provides several helpers for working with the session during HTTP testing.
+Hypervel provides several helpers for working with the session during HTTP testing.
 First, you may set the session data to a given array using the `withSession` method.
 This is useful for loading the session with data before issuing a request to your application:

 ```php
 <?php